Jut3ls/seqsolver/README.txt

 Usage:

+Schrodinger-equation solver:
-1) Launch seqsolver_io.py
+1) Launch seqsolver_io.py from command line.

-2) Select options (input file has to be named "schrodinger.inp") 2.1) Generates data from given input, files saved in home directory.
-	2.2) Generates data, files saved in home directory.
-Creates plot from generated data.
-	2.3) Creates plot from data in given directory (see additional information for data format).
+   Default directory of the schrodinger.inp input file is the home directory, changeable by optional command line argument -d or --directory.
+Type python seqsolver_io.py -h for help.

+Visualizer:
+1) Launch visualizer.py from command line for visualization of your data.
+   Visualizer checks if data files are in home directory.
+If not you will be asked to specify the directory yourself.
-3) (Optional) Generates a plot from created or given data.
+   Generates a plot from created or given data.
 Program sets limits itself.
 In addition you are able to manually set the limits and modify the amplitude.
-	3.1) No manual limits set.
+	2.1) No manual limits set.
 Plot saved as plots.pdf in home directory.
-	3.2) Manual limits and amplitude modifyer set:
+	2.2) Manual limits and amplitude modifyer set:
 		 Set amplitude modyfier.
 		 Set manual limits.
 Format: x-min, x-max, y-min, y-max;  default = d Automatic and manually created plots are saved as plots.pdf and manual_plots.pdf respectively.

+Unit-tests:
+1) To start unit tests for six different reference potentials, launch python -m pytest in home directory.